Elixonus/connect4/README.md

 Multiplayer connect4 online game with centralized server.

 ## Features
-HTML5 javascript canvas for frontend
+HTML5 javascript canvas browser client as frontend.

-NodeJS server for backend
+NodeJS server as backend.

-Unlimited sessions can be hosted (so long memory allows)
+Unlimited sessions can be hosted (so long memory allows).

 Instant matchmaking with players.